All posts by admin

 Personally, I’m happy to be treated by any doctor qualified for the job, regardless of sex, race or anything else.
 In Australia, we’re very lucky.
 We’re a diverse nation with national standards and few barriers to the workplace and I can feel confident that whomever I see is suitable, regardless of any irrelevant superficialities.
 Likewise, in any workplace situation.
 Suffice to say, I don’t run out of a building screaming “The Muslims are coming!” when served by a man of colour (even the Sikh, Buddhist or Hindu “Muslims”) or a woman in a hijab.
 And, in fact, the only “issues” I’ve experienced in any setting, professional or otherwise, have usually been due to privileged “white” people.
 The most helpful person I’ve encountered in a supermarket recently was a young woman in a hijab, who patiently came to my rescue when I got into an argument with a self-serve checkout, and, fortunately, her understanding of how supermarkets work these days far superseded mine!

 I didn’t think “The blacks are taking over!” during the Voice referendum, nor do I think “they” want to slaughter me in my bed in revenge for the sins of the colonial fathers.
-All that’s being asked for is recognition of past wrongs and some kind of reparation to address the inequities that have resulted from those past wrongs, so that people still living the effects of them know justice and have opportunities made available to them that, by law and all that’s moral, they should never have been denied, even if that means forced quotas.
+All that’s being asked for is recognition of past wrongs and some kind of reparation to address the inequities that have resulted from those past wrongs, so that people still living the effects of them know justice and have opportunities made available to them that, by law and all that’s moral, they should never have been denied, even if that means forced quotas, affirmative action, by its former title.
 In a wealthy country, it’s not a race for limited spaces.
 It’s a matter of making more spaces available to accommodate everyone.
 No-one’s taking from someone else.
 Unless, of course, funding’s reduced by people who do want to make it about competition for limited spaces and competition based on criteria determined by those reducing the funding.
-Countering that sub rosa means of enacting fascism is just one purpose of DEI and why any attempt at Musk/Trumpian DEI purges and DOGE-style cuts in Australia must be countered at every step.
-Yes, there are occasional absurdities, but what could be more absurd than Donald Trump as President of the United States or the totally unqualified RFK jr as Secretary of Health, people who most certainly are in their positions because they are entitled, privileged, white males.
-Trumpism is something we do not want reflected in Australia, in any form, and one of the most essential ground- level defences from that is maintaining our egalitarian diversity through equity in a more sophisticated social and economic model than that offered by fascism by stealth.
+Countering that sub rosa means of enacting fascism and hollow elitism is just one purpose of DEI and why, regardless of innocence or ulterior motives behind it, any attempt at Musk/Trumpian DEI purges and DOGE-style cuts in Australia must be countered at every step.
+Yes, there are occasional absurdities, when PC really does go mad, but what could be more absurd than Donald Trump as President of the United States or the totally unqualified RFK jr as Secretary of Health, people who most certainly are in their positions because they are entitled, privileged, white males.
+The real absurdity is claims that women and people of colour are now “more equal” than privileged, white men.

 Fight the right, fight the dying of the light